-- Market due diligence and project selection.
+Market due diligence and project selection.

 We search for project opportunities globally with the goal of maintaining a robust and geographically diversified project portfolio.
 Our business team closely monitors the global solar power projects market and gathers market intelligence to identify project development opportunities.
 Our development team prepares market analysis reports, financial models and feasibility studies to guide us in evaluating and selecting solar power projects.
-As we consider undertaking new solar power projects, we weigh a number of factors including location, local policies and regulatory environment, financing costs and potential internal rate of returns. - Project financing.
+As we consider undertaking new solar power projects, we weigh a number of factors including location, local policies and regulatory environment, financing costs and potential internal rate of returns.

+Project financing.

 We typically include project financing plans in our financial models and feasibility studies.
-We finance our projects through our working capital and debt financing from local banks or international financing sources that require us to pledge project assets. - Permitting and approval.
+We finance our projects through our working capital and debt financing from local banks or international financing sources that require us to pledge project assets.

+Permitting and approval.

 We either obtain the permits and approvals necessary for solar projects ourselves or we acquire projects that have already received the necessary permits and approvals.
-The permitting and approval process for solar power projects varies from country to country and often from region to region within a country. - Project design, engineering, procurement and construction.
+The permitting and approval process for solar power projects varies from country to country and often from region to region within a country.

+Project design, engineering, procurement and construction.
 Our engineering team generally designs solar power projects to optimize performance while minimizing construction and operational costs and risks.
 The engineering design process includes the site layout and electrical design as well choosing the appropriate technology, in particular module and inverter types.
 We use solar modules produced by us and by third-party manufacturers, and procure inverters and other equipment from third-party suppliers.
-In China, we generally construct solar projects through Gaochuangte, our affiliate in which we owned a 40% equity interest before June 30, 2017 and an 80% owned subsidiary since July 1, 2017.
+In China, we generally construct solar projects through Suzhou Gaochuangte New Energy Development Co., Ltd., our 90% owned subsidiary.

-Currently, we operate and maintain solar power plants primarily in the U. S., China, Japan, India and Mexico.
+Currently, we operate and maintain solar power plants primarily in the U.S., Japan, China, Argentina and India.
 We enter into grid-connection agreements and/or PPAs with the local grid companies.
 After a project is connected to the grid, we regularly inspect, monitor and manage the project site with the intention to maximize the utilization rate, rate of power generation and system life of the project.